Day 1: Arrive in Tokyo.

 This morning, we taxi to the station and board our shinkansen to Kyoto.
 This is about a 2-hour journey.
 (We grab a Bento Box at the station before we board for our lunch.)

-We are met at Kyoto Station by our driver and we transfer to a minimalist, highly contemporary and deeply Japanese teahouse which emphasizes natural materials such as wood and stone, and provides an incredibly calming setting.
-Matcha (or any other variant of green tea), is precisely prepared by experts in front of you, and is accompanied by delicate wagashi that follows the rhythm of the seasons.
-As an intentional, precise ritual, the tea ceremony forces you to put aside other thoughts in order to focus on the visceral actions of measuring, scooping, pouring, stirring and swirling a chawan.
-It involves all the senses – sight, sound, smell, touch and taste – with the final sensation being the warm, slightly bitter and umami drink flowing down the throat and warming the stomach.
-There is a selection of carefully selected Japanese teas, with a focus on tea from Uji, Kyoto.
-You can enjoy seasonal sweets, matcha, Japanese tea brewed in a teapot, and the world of handicrafts.
+We are met at Kyoto Station by our driver and we transfer to a teahouse that offers a contemporary approach to the art of Japanese tea.
+Installed at the back of a shop, in the former warehouse of a beautiful machiya, this salon highlights high-quality organic teas in an atmosphere of dim light and calm gestures.
+Each service, neat and precise, is accompanied by delicate sweets, for a complete experience that requires taking your time.
+As an intentional, precise ritual, the tea ceremony forces you to put aside other thoughts in order to focus on the visceral actions of measuring, scooping, pouring, stirring and swirling.
+It involves all the senses – sight, sound, smell, touch and taste – with the final sensation being the umami drink flowing down the throat and warming the stomach.

-After this sublime expereince, we transfer to our hotel, and check in.
+After this sublime experience, we transfer to our hotel, and check in.
 This evening, we dine together at the hotel.

 Day 4: Kyoto